-Health Secretary Jeremy Hunt said the sector deal 'means NHS patients will continue to be at the front of the queue for new treatments'.
-However, many people have reservations about the involvement of commercial interests in health, and questions about how best to fund and manage the NHS, how best to approach Brexit and who can be trusted with health-related data need to be answered.
+Health Secretary Jeremy Hunt said the Sector Deal 'means NHS patients will continue to be at the front of the queue for new treatments'.
+However, many people have reservations about the involvement of commercial interests in health, and questions about how best to fund and manage the NHS, how best to approach Brexit and who can be trusted with health-related data.

-The first speaker, Dr Eliot Forster, is chairman of MedCity, which promotes the life sciences in the 'golden triangle' of London, Oxford and Cambridge, and was previously chief executive of a biotechnology firm.
-He introduced the white paper and the sector deal, and explained why the UK is well placed to excel in life sciences, especially genomic medicine.
+The first speaker, Dr Eliot Forster, was chairman of MedCity – which promotes the life sciences in the 'golden triangle' of London, Oxford and Cambridge – and was previously chief executive of a biotechnology firm.
+He introduced the White Paper and the Sector Deal, and explained why the UK is well placed to excel in life sciences, especially genomic medicine.

-Forster argued that the fact that the UK has the largest patient population under single healthcare provider (the NHS) in the world, a multi-ethnic population and world-class research facilities are all in the UK's favour.
+Forster argued that the fact the UK has the largest patient population in the world under single healthcare provider (the NHS), as well as a multiethnic population and world-class research facilities, are all in the the country's favour.
 'Brexit offers us an opportunity to lead the world in regulation through life sciences and especially cell therapies, gene therapies and regenerative medicine,' Dr Forster said.

 The second speaker was Dr Athena Matakidou, head of clinical genomics at AstraZeneca's Centre for Genomics Research, and a practising consultant in medical oncology at Cambridge University Hospitals.
 Her talk focused on the advantages of personalised medicine in clinical trials and the benefits that access to very large datasets could bring to scientists' understanding of diseases.

-The final speaker was Dr Jayne Spink, chief executive of Genetic Alliance UK, a charity that brings together more than 200 patient support organisations, as well as Rare Disease UK and SWAN UK (which supports families affected by 'syndromes without a name' of likely genetic origin).
-She shared some insights into her members' attitudes to sharing their data, as well as hopes and fears for the future of genomic medicine.
+The final speaker was Dr Jayne Spink, chief executive of Genetic Alliance UK.
+This charity brings together more than 200 patient support organisations, and is home to SWAN UK (which supports families affected by 'syndromes without a name' of likely genetic origin) and Rare Disease UK.
+She shared some insights into patients' attitudes to sharing their data, as well as hopes and fears for the future of genomic medicine.

-There was consensus among the panellists about the difference genomic medicine will, and has already, made in healthcare.
-Dr Forster compared the explosion in genomics to the renaissance, saying 'we are in the middle – maybe just the beginning – of a biomedical revolution'.
-Dr Hockings agreed: 'we are witnessing human history in the making.'
+There was degree of consensus among the panellists about the difference that genomic medicine has already made, and will continue to make, in healthcare.
+Dr Forster compared the explosion in genomics to the Renaissance, saying 'we are in the middle – maybe just the beginning – of a biomedical revolution'.
+Dr Hockings agreed: 'We are witnessing human history in the making.'

-The white paper argues that 'the Government, the NHS and charities can all contribute to make the UK an attractive location for businesses to invest and for patients to benefit'.
-Some have interpreted that to mean that after Brexit, the UK could gain a competitive advantage over European Union states by moving away from the EU's risk-averse 'precautionary principle', which was instrumental in restricting genetically modified organisms.
+The White Paper argues that 'the Government, the NHS and charities can all contribute to make the UK an attractive location for businesses to invest and for patients to benefit'.
+Some have interpreted this to mean that after Brexit, the UK could gain a competitive advantage over European Union states by moving away from the EU's risk-averse 'precautionary principle', which was instrumental in restricting genetically modified organisms.

 She and Dr Forster agreed that regulation has in recent years balanced the precautionary principle against the patient voice when assessing risk and benefit of trials.
-There was agreement that while the safety of research participants is paramount, that the informed wish of patients to take part when risk is involved should also be respected.
+There was agreement that while the safety of research participants is paramount, the informed wish of patients to take part when risk is involved should also be respected.

 Is genomics the answer to everything?

-A number of audience members expressed doubts or hopes about the promise of genomic medicine.
-A specialist who had been told that genetics would bring a cure for diabetes 'in the next five years', for the past 25 years, was – perhaps understandably – underwhelmed now that the same claims were being made for genomics.
+A number of audience members expressed hopes or doubts about the promise of genomic medicine.
+A specialist who said they had been told that genetics would bring a cure for diabetes 'in the next five years', for the past 25 years, was – perhaps understandably – underwhelmed now that the same claims were being made for genomics.

-Dr Forster agreed, that for rarer diseases, the more genomes the better, and for ultra-rare conditions – such as some chromosome disorders – global sharing may be beneficial to link records, as there may be only a handful worldwide with the same variant.
+Dr Forster agreed that for rarer diseases, the more genomes the better.
+For ultra-rare conditions – such as some chromosome disorders – global sharing may be indispensable, as there may be only a handful of people worldwide with the same variant.

-Dr Spink concurred, saying that for the rarest conditions 'a never-ending diagnostic odyssey cannot be good thing, and even if diagnosis not actionable it can help prevent harms of misdiagnosis'.
-It can also help patients gain recognition, support and understanding, she said.
+Dr Spink concurred, saying that for rare disease patients 'a neverending diagnostic odyssey cannot be good thing, and diagnosis – even if not actionable – can help prevent harms of misdiagnosis'.
+Furthermore, diagnosis can also patients find recognition, support and understanding, she said.

 Patient involvement and consent

-In her presentation, Dr Spink asked the question that was in my mind: which bodies do we trust with our data and why?
-According to Dr Spink, most Genetic Alliance UK members appreciate the benefits of data-sharing and welcome the benefit to others as well as themselves; 90 percent of members surveyed were happy for data to be used broadly for patient benefit.
+In her presentation, Dr Spink asked the question that was foremost in my mind – which bodies do we trust with our data and why?
+Apparently, most Genetic Alliance UK members appreciate the benefits of data-sharing, and welcome the benefit to others as well as themselves.
+90 percent of members surveyed were happy for data to be used broadly for patient benefit.

-Interestingly, they rated trust in different kinds of institutions and found that the NHS is widely trusted, followed by universities and charities.
-Less well trusted were companies and the Government, with fears that where there is a profit to be made, patients will not be put first.
-Dr Hockings emphasised that patient data should not be shared beyond what was originally intended and agreed to, and reminded the audience that the House of Commons Science and Technology Select Committee of the House of Commons had reached the same conclusion.
+Respondents to this survey also rated their trust in different kinds of institutions.
+The NHS was widely trusted, followed by universities and charities.
+Less well trusted were companies and the government, with fears that where there was a profit to be made, patients might not be put first.
+Dr Hockings emphasised that patient data should not be shared beyond what was originally intended and agreed to, and reminded the audience that the Science and Technology Select Committee of the House of Commons had reached the same conclusion in a recent report.

-An audience member suggested that if people are going to be asked to share their data that it should be taught about in schools.
-Dr Hockings suggested that the huge budgets of endeavours like the 100,000 Genomes Project should be matched for awareness-raising among the public.
-Professor Peter Braude, speaking from the audience, responded that the 100,000 Genomes Project has put huge amounts of information available online and at public events (including events produced by PET), asking what more can they realistically do?
+An audience member suggested that if people are going to be asked to share their genomic data, then this should be taught about in schools.
+Dr Hockings suggested that the huge budgets of endeavours like the 100,000 Genomes Project should be matched by similar budgets for awareness-raising among the public.
+Professor Peter Braude, speaking from the audience, responded that the 100,000 Genomes Project has in fact made large amounts of information available online and at public events (including events produced by PET), asking what more they could realistically do.

-Dr Spink said it was imperative to distinguish between direct-to-consumer testing and testing in NHS.
-In a medical setting, pre- and post-test counselling and thorough consent procedures are standard.
+Dr Spink said it was imperative to distinguish between direct-to-consumer genetic testing and genomics within in NHS.
+In an NHS setting, pre- and post-test counselling and thorough consent procedures are standard.